sagemath/trac_to_gh/Issue 6019.md

 CC:  @craigcitro

-I forgot to disable the automatic Hecke-invariance check, and to use the already-calculated dual free module, when calling the submodule constructor to constructing new subspaces of modular forms spaces.
+I forgot to disable the automatic Hecke-invariance check when calling the submodule constructor to constructing new subspaces of modular forms spaces.

-That meant that the very time-consuming functions `_is_hecke_invariant_free_module` and `dual_free_module` were getting called, which slowed down the computation *ridiculously*.
+That meant that the very time-consuming function `_is_hecke_invariant_free_module` was getting called, which slowed down the computation *ridiculously*.

 Before: